Over recent months Vladimir Putin’s health has been under much speculation with reports he is battling severe cancer.

 Is Putin’s face more bloated?

-In recent weeks Putin has appeared to be looking noticeably more bloated around the face and neck - suggesting he might be undergoing treatment with steroids for a health condition.
+Reports have surfaced in recent months that Putin has appeared to be looking noticeably more bloated around the face and neck - suggesting he might be undergoing treatment with steroids for a health condition.

 In pictures released by the Kremlin he was described as looking “ashen and bloated.”